hwanders97/RayTracer/README.md

 # Raytracer

-This is a raytracer that creates realistic images with spheres and planes, reflections and shadows.
+This is a raytracer that creates realistic images with spheres and planes, reflections, refractions and shadows.

 ## Running the Program